gary-rafferty/gary-rafferty.github.com/_posts/2020-10-16-Using-Kanban-To-Surface-Problems.md

 > “The aim of Kanban is to make troubles come to the surface.” - Taiichi Ohno.

 Once problems became visible, Toyota were able to quickly identify them and fix them.
-As a direct result, Toyota’s performance continually improved until it greatly exceeded the competition, and now, it has a reputation for delivering high quality products on time.
+Just-in-time production helped to minimize waste, and continuous improvement kept Toyota striving for better.
+As a direct result, the bar was constantly raised until it greatly exceeded the competition, and now, Toyota has a reputation for delivering high quality products on time. "... the best built cars in the world".

 Sidenote: Somewhere between 30% and 50% of the neurons in your brain are dedicated to visual processing.
 As humans, we can process more information by looking at imagery than by text alone.
 A picture tells a thousand words.
 The following section looks at the picture of software development, and explains why visualising problems makes them easier to comprehend and hone in on.

 ## Kanban in Software Development
-When delivering software, most teams will use a board such as Trello, or Zenhub, or even sticky notes on the wall, to visualise their deliverables and roadmap.
+When delivering software, most teams will use a board such as Trello, or Zenhub, or even sticky notes on the wall, to observe their work-in-progress and the upcoming roadmap.
 This provides an overview of task progress, and a level of transparency to stakeholders, who can, at a glance, see what stage their request is currently at.
 In addition to transparency for lead time, by visualising work, teams can follow Toyota’s lead and see how their delivery flows.

 **Remember that a high performing engineering team should deliver a constant flow of value.**